Rubén García (footballer, born 1993): Osasuna

 On 20 August 2018, García agreed to a three-year deal at fellow second-tier CA Osasuna on a free transfer – Levante also retained 50% of the player's federative rights.
 The following 21 June, after helping them to achieve promotion as champions, he was bought outright and extended his contract at the El Sadar Stadium until 2023.

+García agreed to another extension in October 2020, running until the end of the 2023–24 season.

 International career

 On 19 January 2012, García was called to train with the Spain under-19 side.